The Property Search allows you to view detailed information for properties in Miami-Dade County.

 The Tax Comparison allows you to view a property's tax information for the current and previous year and lists changes by taxing district.

-The property appraiser is required, on an annual basis, to classify for assessment purposes all lands within the county as either agricultural or nonagricultural in accordance with Florida Statute 193.461.
+The property appraiser is required, on an annual basis, to classify all lands within the county as either agricultural or nonagricultural for assessment purposes, and provide a list of denied properties in accordance with Florida Statute 193.461.

 No lands shall be classified as agricultural lands unless an Application and Return for Agricultural Classification of Lands is filed on or before March 1 of each year.
 The property appraiser, before so classifying such lands, may require the taxpayer or the taxpayer's representative to furnish the property appraiser such information as may reasonably be required to establish that such lands were actually used for a bona fide agricultural purpose.